the Name

 what do we not know about the problem?

-With such sensitive subject matter, we needed to understand the context of multiple types of emergencies, like natural disaster or burglary.
+With such sensitive subject matter, we needed to understand the array of possible emergencies, like natural disaster or burglary.
 We conducted a vast amount of secondary research, but we made sure to double- and triple-check that the sources were verified and applicable.
 We looked at resources that had to do with setting, environment, and relationships.

 "Why Americans have been impacted by natural disasters" ValuePenguin survey chart